Home > Become a Notary > How to Become a Hawaii Notary

 To become a notary public in Hawaii, you must meet the following requirements:

-This Hawaii notary guide will help you understand the following:
+This Hawaii notary guide will help you understand:

 How do I renew my notary commission in Hawaii?

-The failure to renew your commission on time shall cause the commission to be forfeited.
-A forfeited commission may be restored by the attorney general within one year after the date of forfeiture upon compliance with the commission renewal requirements provided by law and upon written application and payment of all applicable fees [§456-1(b)].
+Failure to renew your commission on time will cause your notary commission to be forfeited.
+A forfeited commission may be restored by the attorney general within one year after the date of forfeiture upon compliance with the commission renewal requirements provided by law and upon payment of all applicable fees.
+If you do not renew your commission within one year of the expiration date, you will have to re-apply as a new notary public and take the exam.

 Who appoints notaries in Hawaii?